Nexfinity/CakeyBot-Wiki/changelists/changelist-2024.md

 # December 19th - Daily Content
 ## Added
 * Added new Daily Content alerts!
 You can now have daily images and facts posted to channels in your server!
+* Added dedicated birthday page to dashboard.
+(Including ability to view and delete birthdays in the server)

 # December 15th - Achievement Fix
 ## Fixed